webbgroup/certified-aws-developer-associate-notes/1-aws-fundamentals/ebs.md

 - Root EBS Volumes of instances get terminated by default if the EC2 instance gets terminated.
 (You can disable that)
 - In some cases, it's better to externalize your RDS database so that it won't get deleted when you delete your elastic beanstalk environment
 - Elastic Beanstalk relies on CloudFormation

+## EBS Multi-Attach

+- Attach the same EBS volume to multiple EC2 instances WITHIN the same AZ
+- Each instance has full read & write permissions to the high performance volume
+- Use Case:
+  * Achieve higher application availability in clustered Linux application (ex:Terradata)
+  * Applications must manage concurrent write operations
+- Up to 16 EC2 Instances at a time
+- Must use a filesystem that is cluster-aware (not EXT4, XFS,etc) but rather (OCFS2 and GFS)

 ## EBS Volume Types - Use cases